TheWNetwork/ggbanbot-issues/index.md

 We have two @, @ggbanbot and @elsabanbot

+The purpoose of the bot is to ban users who share pedophile content.
+It's AI will detect all the users messages inside a group an ban them if the AI rate its message to high.
+All bans are manually revised

 The bot uses a system of trust in the reporting user, reporting well increases trust (and therefore validation speed).
 Low confidence causes the bot to ignore reports sent by a user

 - [Report Flow](report.md)